AndreiB123/adces-pwa-presentation/README.md

 https://ixia-le-lunch.firebaseapp.com/

 #### Observation
+There are some additional steps in order to bind your firebase application:
-In index.js you need to add your Firebase SDK and the "firebase use <project_id>" command in order to use the functions module, with your application.
+- in index.js you need to add your Firebase SDK
+- run "firebase use <project_id>" command in order to use the functions module, with your application.
+- add the configurations in the App.js file in order to use push notifications

 [React]: <https://reactjs.org>
 [node.js]: <http://nodejs.org>